 When you are unemployed and looking for work, a job search can feel even more pressured-filled.
 The lack of income and feelings of insecurity make it hard to stay positive and focused on the goal of getting hired.
 We lack confidence.
-That’s why the following three tips are critical for job search when you are unemployed:
+That’s why the following three critical job search tips will help so much when you are unemployed:

 #1 – Avoid negative people at all costs.